kusari-network/kusari-docs/docs/get-started/internal-transfer.md

 ## <b> PART 2 - WHAT HAPPENS IN THE BACKGROUND </b>
 ---

-Many may ask themselves, is Kuari one single chain, or how does it work to have an ethereum and substrate side at the same time?
+Many may ask themselves whether kusari is a single chain when it has both an ethereum and substrate side at the same time?
 Well, to make a long story short...
 Kusari is one single chain BUT it runs an ethereum simulation in parallel.

 How does this work?